eugeniop/blog/_posts/2021-04-04-Surprises-With-MFA-And_Device-Flow.md

 }
 ```

 With this, all requests would be challenged.
-My Arduino code did not take that into account and would simply try to renew the token _ad aeternum_.
+My Arduino code did not take that condition into account and would simply try to renew the token _ad aeternum_.

 The message you get back when this happens is something like this: